Sravankumar3/Masters_project/README.md

 ##  Video Explanation

-I've created a video that explains the project Check it out on YouTube:
+I have created a video that explains the project Check it out on YouTube:

 https://youtu.be/eN8o2TS8qJY?si=I23ImB6dMaGfLcsW
 ##  Requirements